petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets.md

 This tutorial assumes that you have a Service Builder application that is already search enabled.
 At minimum, your application needs:

-`*SearchRegistrar.java` - registers the search services to the search framework for the application's entities (e.g. [S5E6SearchRegistrar.java](https://github.com/liferay/liferay-learn/blob/master/docs/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets/resources/liferay-s5e6.zip/s5e6-service/src/main/java/com/acme/s5e6/search/S5E6EntrySearchRegistrar.java)).
+`*SearchRegistrar.java` - registers the search services to the search framework for the application's entities (e.g., the `com.acme.s5e6.service.search.S5E6SearchRegistrar.java` class).

-`*ModelIndexerWriterContributor.java` - configures the re-indexing and batch re-indexing behavior of entries (e.g. [S5E6EntryModelIndexerWriterContributor.java](https://github.com/liferay/liferay-learn/blob/master/docs/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets/resources/liferay-s5e6.zip/s5e6-service/src/main/java/com/acme/s5e6/search/S5E6EntryModelIndexerWriterContributor.java)).
+`*ModelIndexerWriterContributor.java` - configures the re-indexing and batch re-indexing behavior of entries (e.g., the `com.acme.s5e6.service.search.S5E6EntryModelIndexerWriterContributor.java` class).

-`*ModelSummaryContributor.java` - constructs the result summary for entries (e.g. [S5E6EntryModelSummaryContributor.java](https://github.com/liferay/liferay-learn/blob/master/docs/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets/resources/liferay-s5e6.zip/s5e6-service/src/main/java/com/acme/s5e6/search/S5E6EntryModelSummaryContributor.java)).
+`*ModelSummaryContributor.java` - constructs the result summary for entries (e.g., the `com.acme.s5e6.service.search.S5E6EntryModelSummaryContributor.java` class).

 See the [Developer Guide](../../../using-search/developer-guide.md) in Using Search to learn more about enabling search.